+- 4. A Comprehensive Essay that includes the following elements

+- Purpose for entering the program

+- Long-term professional goals

-- Your reasons for pursuing graduate study in English - · What you visualize yourself doing five years from graduation, including career goals - · Your reasons for choosing to study at California Baptist University - 5.
-Successful Demonstration of Writing - Examples of writing competence include a major research paper or literary analysis. - 6.
-Interview with the Director of the Graduate Program in English
+- Reasons for choosing to study at CBU

+- 5. Successful Demonstration of Writing

+- · Examples of writing competence include a major research paper or literary analysis

+- 6. Successful interview with the Director of the Graduate Program in English